Maria Perkins letter: Maria Perkins

 Maria Perkins was enslaved in Charlottesville, Virginia.
 The letter by her that begins, "My master has sold Albert to a trader," is the only surviving record of her life.
 In the letter, she writes that her son Albert has been taken away by a trader with the name Brady, perhaps to Scottsville or further.
 Maria thinks that she will be sold herself soon.
-The letter, which was dated October 8, 1852, was addressed from Charlottesville to Maria's husband Richard, who was owned by a different master.
-Fearing that the family may be further broken apart, Maria writes that she wants to try to reunite the family and suggests a possible method.
-However, slaves rarely could have such control over their future.
-Perkins asks her husband to try to convince his owner, or one Dr. Hamilton, to buy her and an unidentified "other child".
+The letter, which was dated October 8, 1852, was addressed from Charlottesville to Maria's husband Richard, who was enslaved by a different master.
+Fearing that the family may be further separated, Maria writes that she wants to try to reunite the family and suggests a possible method.
+However, slaves rarely had such control over their future.
+Perkins asks her husband to try to convince his owner, or one Dr. Hamilton, to buy her and an unidentified "other child."

 According to historian David Brion Davis, Perkins was almost certainly one of the more than one million slaves who were sold from their original residences to the Old Southwest in the 1850s.
 Willie Lee Nichols Rose writes that Perkins "was naturally more alarmed at the prospect of being bought by a trader who might sell her far from home and family, than if he were a local person."
 The Perkins family's situation was, despite the letter, out of their control, author Walter Dean Myers wrote in 1992: "It is the dignity of the human reduced to the idea of thing.
 For this is what this woman has become.
 This is what her child has become.
 It is a situation that no kind treatment can assuage, a wound of the soul that will never heal."